Welcome to Reception

-Reception Newsletter - Autumn Term 2nd half 2018
+Reception Newsletter – Summer 2nd half term 2019

 Children will do indoor PE once a week.
 Please ensure that children are provided with well fitting PE kits.
 Please also make sure that all kit is clearly named.

 Please ensure your child has a named water bottle with them every day (extra to their lunch drink).
-It is important for children to stay hydrated as part of their general wellbeing.
-As part of promoting a healthy lifestyle only water is allowed in classroom water bottles.
+We are still getting a few children with no water bottles on a regular basis.

 Please do not hesitate to contact us via the school office if you or your child has any worries or concerns.
 For non-urgent matters, it is usually easier to catch us at the end of the school day rather than at the beginning.

-We look forward to another super term ahead.
+We look forward to another super half term ahead.

-Miss Tomkins, Miss Allen, Mrs Craker, Miss Batory, Mr Walker, Mrs Thornton and Miss Edwards
+Miss Tomkins, Miss Allen, Miss Lee, Miss Moffat,